PHSI-supplements/labs/integrated-labs/DuplicatorLab/README.md

 Being able to think about how concurrent processes interleave, and how to constrain those interleavings, will be very valuable in later courses and in your future career.

-You will use valid interleavings to demonstrate that a race condition is present in the starter code, and you will use valid interleavings to find suitable locations to lock and unlock a muthal exclusion token to remove that race condition.
+You will use valid interleavings to demonstrate that a race condition is present in the starter code, and you will use valid interleavings to find suitable locations to lock and unlock a mutual exclusion token to remove that race condition.

 This assignment also introduces a couple of concepts that aren’t central this assignment’s objectives but will re-appear in the input/output lab assignments.